lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>More Topics</h3>

-For further details about the clauses used in a *simpleselect* refer to the following topics:
+For further details about the clauses used in a *simpleselect*, refer to the following topics:
 * [booleanExpression](#booleanExpression)
 * [expression](#expression)
 * [identifier](#identifier)